rosettatype/design-regression/_posts/2026-01-20-the-novel-and-the-familiar.md

 Any successful design is the combination of the novel and the familiar.
 In the case of a work of fiction it is the artful, unpredictable expression of an idea in a recognisable literary form.
 Published stories are constructed from a number of components skilfuly arranged, but for readers with dementia, texts need to combine the imagination of the author with the insights of the neuropsychologist, the skills of an experienced book designer, and the input at every stage of the potential book user.
 So, unlikely as it may seem given the prevalence of digital media, now would be a good time for publishers to enter the fiction market for non-typical readers and bring together the many insights gained from interdisciplinary research.

 The Government has declared 2026 to be the National Year of Reading.
-In its bold mission statement the Government proposes “a [UK-wide campaign](https://goallin.org.uk) designed to inspire more people to make reading a regular part of their lives”.
+In its bold mission statement the Government proposes “a [UK-wide campaign](https://goallin.org.uk) designed to inspire more people to make reading a regular part of their lives.”
 Readers with memory issues must not be forgotten.
 Simple guidelines given to authors and designers could make all the difference.

 <aside id="sn:1">It is encouraging to note that Jane Austen was so dissatisfied with her original ending to <em>Persuasion</em> that she completely rewrote it before publication (<a href="#ref:austen1817">Austen, 1817/1973</a>).
-Penguin.
 The heavily corrected manuscripts and proofs of many of Charles Dickens’s works are held at the Victoria & Albert Museum, where they provide “an invaluable resource to scholars and researchers, providing information about Dickens’s creative process”  (<a href="#ref:vanda2026">V&A, 2026</a>).</aside>

-<aside id="sn:3">The <a href="https://www.dementiavoices.org.uk/group/likeminded-mold/">website for the LikeMinded Mold</a> describes the group as “By people living with dementia for people living with dementia.”
+<aside id="sn:2">The <a href="https://www.dementiavoices.org.uk/group/likeminded-mold/">website for LikeMinded Mold</a> describes the group as “By people living with dementia for people living with dementia.”
 It is related to the Dementia Engagement and Empowerment Project (DEEP), which is now a nationwide organisation.</aside>

-<aside id="sn:4">An elderly nursing-home resident gave me a copy of <em>The Woman Who Left</em> (<a href="#ref:cox2001">2001</a>) by Josephine Cox, a favourite author of hers.
-The text is easy to follow and paragraphs are often rounded off with a forward-facing comment by the narrator such as “<em>Unfortunately, she was wrong</em>” and “Oh yes, he would pay all right” (author’s italics, p.
+<aside id="sn:3">An elderly nursing-home resident gave me a copy of <em>The Woman Who Left</em> (<a href="#ref:cox2001">2001</a>) by Josephine Cox, a favourite author of hers.
+The text is easy to follow and paragraphs are often rounded off with a forward-facing comment by the narrator such as “<em>Unfortunately, she was wrong</em>” (p.
+306, author’s italics) and “Oh yes, he would pay all right” (p.
 361).</aside>

-<aside id="sn:5">The nine different viewpoints used in Liane Moriarty’s best-selling <em>Nine Perfect Strangers</em> (<a href="#ref:moriarty2018">2018</a>) certainly make for a mentally taxing reading experience.</aside>
+<aside id="sn:4">The nine different viewpoints used in Liane Moriarty’s best-selling <em>Nine Perfect Strangers</em> (<a href="#ref:moriarty2018">2018</a>) certainly make for a mentally taxing reading experience.</aside>

-<aside id="sn:6">The plots of the Jack Reacher novels are complex, but Lee Child’s descriptions of the empty American mid-west are both terse and evocative.
+<aside id="sn:5">The plots of the Jack Reacher novels are complex, but Lee Child’s descriptions of the empty American mid-west are both terse and evocative.
 Despite being also somewhat formulaic, his novels have <a href="https://www.amazon.co.uk/stores/author/B000APO0PQ/about">sold over one hundred million copies worldwide</a>.</aside>

-<aside id="sn:7">Rather unexpectedly, the chief character in Graham Norton’s novel <em>Frankie</em> (<a
+<aside id="sn:6">Rather unexpectedly, the chief character in Graham Norton’s novel <em>Frankie</em> (<a
 href="#ref:norton2024">2024</a>) is an elderly lady called Frances.
 The name of her friend, Norah, is often abbreviated to “Nor”, which causes confusion when her name is used as the first word of a sentence.</aside>

-<aside id="sn:8">Charles Dickens used memorable names quite deliberately for his numerous characters.
+<aside id="sn:7">Charles Dickens used memorable names quite deliberately for his numerous characters.
 Several of his novels were first published in serialised form and readers had to wait for a week or even a month for the next instalment.</aside>

-<aside id="sn:9"><a href="https://www.equalarts.org.uk/dementia-friendly-reading">Open Ended Books</a> is the publishing section of Equal Arts, a leading creative ageing charity which supports older people and those living with dementia in Gateshead, Newcastle and across the UK.</aside>
+<aside id="sn:8"><a href="https://www.equalarts.org.uk/dementia-friendly-reading">Open Ended Books</a> is the publishing section of Equal Arts, a leading creative ageing charity which supports older people and those living with dementia in Gateshead, Newcastle and across the UK.</aside>

-<aside id="sn:10">The bulky hardback edition of Alan Hollinghurst’s <em>Our Evenings</em> (<a href="#ref:hollinghurst2024">2024</a>) is set in a conventional Stempel Garamond.
+<aside id="sn:9">The bulky hardback edition of Alan Hollinghurst’s <em>Our Evenings</em> (<a href="#ref:hollinghurst2024">2024</a>) is set in a conventional Stempel Garamond.
 The author, who was knighted in 2024 for services to literature, is known for his exceptional handling of English prose.</aside>

-<aside id="sn:11">Where a large market is anticipated for a well-known author – Richard Osman, for example – the budget also allows for costly features such as decorative sprayed edges and hand-drawn lettering on the jacket.</aside>
+<aside id="sn:10">Where a large market is anticipated for a well-known author – Richard Osman, for example – the budget also allows for costly features such as decorative sprayed edges and hand-drawn lettering on the jacket.</aside>

 {% include cta-feedback.html %}